Ignatian Newsletter: 2025 - Edition #17

 Community Carols & Market

-Join the Loyola Parents and Friends Association and the Loyola College community for a festive evening of fun, early Christmas shopping and celebration at our annual Community Christmas Market & Carols on Friday, 28 November, from 5:00pm to 9:00pm.
+The Loyola Parents and Friends Association will be hosting the annual Community Carols & Market event.
+Join us for a festive evening of fun, early Christmas shopping and celebration at our annual Community Carols & Market on Friday, 28 November from 5.00pm to 9.00pm.
 There will be something for everyone, with food trucks, children's entertainment, and a variety of market stalls to explore.

-As the sun sets, gather in front of Old Loyola for a magical night of Christmas Carols presented by our students, capped off with a special visitor who’s sure to bring some holiday cheer!
+As the sun sets, gather in front of Old Loyola for an enchanting night of Christmas Carols presented by our students, capped off with a special visitor who’s sure to bring some holiday cheer!
 Don’t miss this wonderful opportunity to come together and celebrate the festive season with our community.

 Donation of Loyola Uniform